Catalog of Mock Stellar Streams in Milky Way-Like Galaxies: Calibration of the Galactic Potential

 Before the potentials are fit, we rotate the particles in each snapshot to a common reference frame aligned with the principal axis of the disk particles at the last snapshot.
 This is needed for proper fitting of the Fourier expansion terms, in addition to needing one consistent coordinate system in order to interpolate between adjacent snapshots.
 While the disk orientation does change slightly between the first and last snapshot, we find that for three of the four halos used, this change is only a few degrees, which does not have a significant impact on the fit.
 For the one with a significant change in the disk orientation (m12i), we opt for a BFE using only multipole expansion, as described in Section~\ref{sec:simulation}.

 For both the halo and disk potentials, we sample coefficients $\Phi_{l,m}(r)$ and $\Phi_{m}(R,z)$ on logarithmically spaced grids and spline interpolate between the individual points to get the final analytic potential at each snapshot.
 The time-dependent potential is then constructed by linearly interpolating between the individual snapshot potentials.
 For the multipole expansion, no symmetry is assumed and all $m$ terms are kept for each corresponding $l$.
 To determine the highest order of $l$ in the multipole expansion and $m$ in the Fourier harmonic expansion, we perform a convergence test by evaluating the change in each respective potential at the locations of the GCs 3.5 Gyr ago for one of our halos (523889).
 For the disk potential, we start at $m_{\rm max}=1$ and compute the relative absolute change in potential between $m_{\rm max} - 1$ and $m_{\rm max}$, averaged at the locations of all the GCs.
 The same is done for the halo potential, except we increment $l_{\max}$ by 2 instead of 1.
 The result is shown in Figure~\ref{fig:multipole_convergence}.
 The shorter lines are for $m_{\rm max}$ and the longer ones are for $l_{\rm max}$.
 Additionally, the solid lines are for the first snapshot used for the BFEs ($z=0.3$), and the dashed lines are for the last snapshot ($z=0$).
+Below $\Delta \Phi / \Phi$ of $10^{-3}$, the error in the orbit will be dominated by the resolution of the snapshot interpolation rather than the fits to the potentials themselves.
 Based on the convergence of both the disk and halo potentials, we adopt $l_{\rm max} = 12$ and $m_{\rm max} = 6$.